-Apple is warning people to not put a guard or bandage over you webcam
+Apple is warning people to not put a guard or bandage over their webcam

 Apple has reported that some of the newer Macbook screens close so tightly to the body of the Laptop that a good portion of the webcam privacy guards will actually crack the screen.
 Apple has warned this will not will be covered under the warranty. (and Yes they can tell ) But how do you know that some malware is not spying on you through your webcam?